xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/additionalpkg/nonubuntu_os_other_pkg.rst

 .. _Install-Additional-Other-Packages-label:

-Install Additional Other Packages for Redhat and Sles
+Install Additional Other Packages for RHEL and SLES
 ------------------------------------------------------

 Install Additional Other Packages Steps